microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     singleValue = "single-value"
 }

-// Warning: (ae-incompatible-release-tags) The symbol "SliderOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type SliderOptions = FoundationElementDefinition & {
     thumb?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "sliderTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const sliderTemplate: (context: ElementDefinitionContext, definition: SliderOptions) => ViewTemplate<Slider>;